 line marked to indicate each car space and all access lanes clearly marked to show the direction of traffic along access lanes and driveways to the satisfaction of the responsible authority.

-Designed to be compliant with Australian Standard AS/NZ 2890.1:2004..
+Designed to be compliant with the Design Standards of Clause 52.06 of the Murrindindi Planning Scheme.

 Comply with disabled parking bays - Australian Standard AS/NZ 2890.6:2009.